(A resource guide for anyone whose children are detained at the Sacramento County Juvenile Hall)

 When do minors get released?

 The admission process is conducted by a Probation Intake Officer who also makes the decision whether to release the minors or keep them in the facility.
-Meanwhile, the case will get sent to the Sacramento County District Attorney, who will decide whether to file a petition (i.e. initiate criminal proceedings).
+Meanwhile, the case will get sent to the Sacramento County District Attorney, who will decide whether to file a petition (that is, initiate criminal proceedings).

 A petition must be filed within 48 hours from the time of arrest by the District Attorney if a minor is held in custody.
 A detention hearing follows thereafter, and the juvenile court process will ensue until judgment is reached.